junghan0611/spacemacs/layers/+lang/c-c++/README.md

         is possible to give a different color for each identifier by setting the variable to `'rainbow`.

-        When semantic highlighting is enabled then the method that\'s used to highlight the text relies on Emacs\' fastest `font-lock` mechanism.
+        When semantic highlighting is enabled then the method that's used to highlight the text relies on Emacs' fastest `font-lock` mechanism.
 A more accurate but also slower method is to use overlays.
 To use overlays set the layer variable `c-c++-lsp-semantic-highlight-method` to `'overlay`.